fcm-digital/ruby_technical_challenge/README.md

 SEGMENT: Flight BCN 2023-03-02 15:00 -> NYC 22:45
 ```

-But we run a command like `BASED=SVQ bundle exec ruby main.rb input.txt` want to expose and UI like this:
+When running a command like `BASED=SVQ bundle exec ruby main.rb input.txt`, we want to display a UI like this:

 ```
 TRIP to BCN